FAQ

 Cabins at the camp have electricity.
 CPAP users are encouraged to choose cabin accommodations and to arrive early to facilitate choosing a bed that’s suitably close to an outlet.

 RV users and tenters: If you bring a CPAP, please buy or rent a battery power pack for it.
 No electrical hookups are provided for RVs or tents.
-You can, however, recharge the battery inside a cabin during the daytime.
+You can, however, recharge the battery inside the cabin space set aside for tenters/RV folks’ bathroom needs.

 I am just not a camping type person, not even in a cabin.
 But I really want to come to SisterSpace!
 What are my options?